 If you ever read the labels, the application process can be extremely complicated, necessitating soil testing, and adding amendments at specific quantities.
 I hate math, so I’ve always sucked at this part.

 Both of these time-honored spring gardening rights of passage are in fact not so great.
 The tilling will disrupt the soil structure and tear your decomposers apart (not to mention your back).

 This is not what nature does.

 Fertilizing is contributing to dead zones, whether you are using organic or synthetic.

 This is where one of the beautiful aspects of food forest gardening comes in.
 The organic matter you lay down, be it woodchips, grass, leaves, compost, straw, or hay, will break down more slowly, and at a rate that will coincide with the growth of the plants you have planted into the soil underneath them.

 Today, we are getting rain coming down in sheets, but I know that with each rain event, the thick mat of wood chips and other organic matter I have laid down will be slowly feeding roots at a rate at which those roots are evolved to absorb nutrients.
 And even better, in times when we have less rain for long periods of time, the wood chips and organic materials act like sponges and will slowly release the stored water.

 Everything is thriving so far, in fact, if you watch James’s videos, a recurring theme is how hard it is to resist the urge to increase the size of the garden or to cram more stuff into the confines of the existing food forest.

-I love walking around and checking out what is going on because everything is happening so quick.
-The plants are happy, the weeds are few, the worms and other creatures are adding balance.
+I love walking around and checking out what is going on because everything is happening so quickly.
+The plants are happy, the weeds are few, and the worms and other creatures are adding balance.
 What more could a gardener ask for?